S3-working-group/s3-practical-guide/docs/check-in.md

 ---

-<div class="card summary"><div class="card-body">Help people to become aware of themselves and others, and to focus, be present and engage.
+<div class="card summary"><div class="card-body">Help people to become aware of themselves and others, and to focus, be present, and engage.
 </div></div>

 To check in, briefly disclose something about what's up for you and how you are, revealing thoughts, feelings, distractions or needs.